soluble-ai/k.env/README.md

 A variation of this has always existed in my `.zshrc`.
 Originally titled "k.sh".

-kubectx, a popular utility that serves a *similar* function, is a choice between a ~250 line shell script, or a compiled Go binary.
+kubectx, a popular utility that serves a *similar* function, is a choice between a ~250 line shell script or a compiled Go binary.

-k.env is about a dozen lines.
+k.env is about a dozen lines of POSIX.

 Simple is better.